kekyo/maplibre-gl-layers/README.md

 - `textureFiltering.minFilter` / `magFilter` - Override the WebGL texture filters used when sprites shrink or expand.
 The defaults match `linear` filtering in both directions.
 Setting `minFilter` to a mipmap variant (for example `linear-mipmap-linear`) automatically enables mipmap generation for newly registered images.
 - `textureFiltering.generateMipmaps` - Forces mipmap generation even when the chosen filter does not require it, improving quality for aggressively downscaled sprites on WebGL2 or power-of-two images.
 When the context cannot build mipmaps (for example WebGL1 with non power-of-two textures) the layer falls back to linear filtering automatically.
 - `textureFiltering.maxAnisotropy` - Requests anisotropic filtering (>= 1) when the runtime exposes `EXT_texture_filter_anisotropic`, helping surface-aligned sprites remain sharp at shallow viewing angles.
 The requested value is clamped to the GPU limit and only applied when mipmaps are available.
+- `showDebugBounds` - When `true`, the layer overlays red outlines representing sprite hit-test regions.
+  This is intended for debugging pointer interaction event handler and should remain `false` in production for best performance.

 All scaling values and texture filtering values are resolved once when `createSpriteLayer` is called.
 To change them later, remove the layer and recreate it with new options.
 Invalid inputs are normalized and reported via `console.warn` to help catch configuration mistakes during development.